Health and Social Care Lecturer

 Key Responsibilities:

-• Maintain accurate and confidential records of care provided.
+• Maintain accurate and confidential patient records using electronic health systems.

 Qualifications:

-• A full UK driving license and access to a vehicle may be required for some roles.
+• A full UK driving license and access to a reliable vehicle for community visits.

 This advertiser has chosen not to accept applicants from your region.